 One of the best ways to make yourself more marketable and more valuable to your company (i.e., higher-paid) is to learn a new skill.
 There are so many options out there (many of which are free or very low-cost, such as Udemy or Coursera) offering courses that you can take right from home to develop a skill you might be lacking.
 Whether it is public speaking, Photoshop, PowerPoint, or anything else you can dream of, there is a course out there for you.
 (Be sure to check out our completely free Clever Girl Finance courses as well!)

 For so many professionals, it’s all about who you know.
 Some of us tend to let networking fall to the wayside, especially if it’s not forced upon us or if it doesn’t come naturally to us.
-Now, more than ever, it’s so important to network, with so many of us working from home and no longer having the face-to-face engagement we’ve been accustomed to.
+Now, more than ever, it’s so important to network, with so many of us working from home and not always having the face-to-face engagement we’re accustomed to.

 Why not set a goal to expand your network?
 You could decide to connect with ten new people on LinkedIn every month, sign up for a virtual panel (bonus points for actually showing your face on camera and participating on that panel!), or resolve to join a new professional organization.